Before you head out on your next turkey hunt, learn the different sounds turkeys make and what they all mean.

-The yelp is the most heard sound from turkeys and both male and female turkeys yelp.
+The yelp is a basic turkey sound, and probably the most heard sound from turkeys.
+Both male and female turkeys yelp.
 It sounds very similar to its name.
 When a turkey yelps, it is in a series of notes, mostly in a sequence from three to eight and gives other birds awareness of its location.
 It's basically the "Hey everyone, I'm over here!"

-The cluck is a call that is used both by gobblers and hens.
-When a gobbler is making a cluck, it's usually an indication that "Hey there, I'm just here."
-It will come in a slower cadence often times with other vocalizations like a yelp, or just by itself.
+The cluck is a call that is used by all adult birds, both gobblers and hens.
+When a gobbler is making a plain cluck, it's usually an indication that "Hey there, I'm just here."
+It will come in a slower cadence often times with other turkey sounds like a yelp, or just by itself.

-When a hen clucks, it holds a similar meaning as a tom and is often times in conjunction with feeding or just moving around the area.
-Often times a cluck can be confused with a putt and understanding the difference can mean dinner served or coming home empty handed.
+When a hen uses single note clucks, it holds a similar meaning as a tom and is in conjunction with feeding or just moving around the area.
+Often times soft clucking can be confused with a putt (it's not a loud call and sometimes hard to distinguish), and understanding the difference can mean a tagged turkey or coming home empty handed.

 Similar to a cluck, but a totally different meaning.
-Often times you will hear this in a fading sequence because it is usually when a turkey is running away from you saying, "Everyone run!
-Get Out of here, something dangerous is near!"
+Often times you will hear this in a fading sequence because it is usually when a turkey is running away from you telling their flock mates, "Everyone run!
+Get out of here, something dangerous is near!"
 Ever hear a deer blow at you in the woods?
 This is a very similar concept.

 Cutting is a series of loud and fast clucks mixed in with some yelps.
 It is used when a hen is fired up.
 If a gobbler has gone silent, many times using this call will work to get a response.
 Be careful not to overdo it, however as sometimes a silent tom may just be around the corner and cutting may just be too much for him depending on the scenario.